serverlessworkflow/specification/specification.md

 The `contextAttributes` property allows you to add one or more [extension context attributes](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#extension-context-attributes) to the trigger/produced event.

-The `consumeEventTimeout` property defines the maximum amount of time (ISO 8601 format) to wait for the result event.
+The `consumeEventTimeout` property defines the maximum amount of time (ISO 8601 format literal or expression) to wait for the result event.
 If not defined it should default to the  [actionExecutionTimeout](#Workflow-Timeout-Definition).
 If the event defined by the `consumeEventRef` property is not received in that set time, action invocation should raise an error that can be handled in the states `onErrors` definition.
 In case the `consumeEventRef` is not defined, the `consumeEventTimeout` property is ignored.